mpowalisz/PoliticalWordGuess/README.md

 # PoliticalWordGuess

-I'm attempting to simplify the WordGuess game using ECMAScript 6 (aka JavaScript 6, ES6).
+I'm attempting to simplify the WordGuess game using ECMAScript2015 (aka JavaScript 6, ES6).

+## Technologies Used

+HTML, JavaScript, Materialize CSS